 Asheville Tractor-Trailer Accident Lawyers

 Tractor-trailer accidents are some of the worst on North Carolina’s roads.
 These commercial trucks are massive and weigh much more than other vehicles.
-When they are in a crash with a car or pickup, people in the passenger vehicle almost always suffer the most severe injuries.
+When they are in a crash with a car or pickup truck, people in the passenger vehicle almost always suffer the most severe injuries.

-They can take weeks, months, or even years to recover, and some truck accident victims never make a full recovery.
-These injuries are extremely costly to treat, and medical bills often pile up while the accident victim is left unable to work due to their injuries.
+Injuries can require weeks, months, or even years of recovery, and some truck accident victims never make a full recovery.
+These injuries are extremely costly to treat, and medical bills often pile up while the accident victim cannot work due to their injuries.

-Commercial trucks must carry at least $750,000 in liability insurance, with some carrying much more than that.
+Commercial trucks must carry at least $750,000 in liability insurance, with some carrying much more.
 Insurance companies don’t want to pay out on those big policies.
 The trucking company will have a team of lawyers, and they will try to shift blame to the victim.

 Why Are Truck Accidents More Complicated?